-As we dig into our plans for 2018, it’s worth taking a look back to what each Wellville community achieved in 2017.
+As we dig into our plans for 2018, it’s worth taking a look back to the community health achievements for each Wellville community.
 Here’s the 2017 Year in Review for North Hartford.

 The North Hartford Triple Aim Collaborative, the newest Wellville (as of October 2016), spent 2017 focused on establishing a strong, inclusive collaborative and investing in community-based efforts to address the social determinants of health.

 With initial backbone support from Community Solutions (CS) and start-up funding provided by Trinity Health/Saint Francis, the local team worked together with Wellville advisor Rick Brush to launch the North Hartford Triple Aim Collaborative (NHTAC).
 The NHTAC includes the City of Hartford Health and Human Services, Trinity Health/Saint Francis, Connecticut Children’s Medical Center, University of Connecticut, Connecticut Health Foundation, United Way of Central and Northeastern Connecticut, the lead from the mayor’s North Hartford Promise Zone, and a neighborhood-appointed resident to keep the work grounded in community priorities.
 Gina Federico (contracted through CS) assumed the role of NHTAC director.